fhirschmann/penchy/docs/job.rst

 and ``outputs``.
 They describe how inputs (and outputs) are named and of which type they are.

 The flow is a description how the data flows from outputs to inputs.
+With other
+words: How Elements depend on data.

 The flow is expressed in terms of a list of :class:`penchy.jobs.dependency.Edge`.
 Each :class:`Edge` has a ``source``, a ``sink`` and a description how to map the